dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 As an example, on a figure 6 shown of an input state and output rewards per action of our agent.
 As you can see, it definitely predicts to stay where it is, or atleast go left, but not right (almost 12 for holding position vs. 10 for going right expected reward values), the reason of low reward for right action is obvious - there is a bullet on hand of the agent, so if it will go there - it will probably die.
 {% include image.html
     img="/assets/posts/async-deeprl/state_rewards28.png"
-    title="Q-values prediction of model trained on SpaceInvaders" caption="Figure 5: From left to right: Model's Q-values prediction (rewards for action: left, no action, right), given input state (with stacked previous frames)."
+    title="Q-values prediction of agent trained on SpaceInvaders" caption="Figure 5: From left to right: Model's Q-values prediction (rewards for action: left, no action, right), given input state (with stacked previous frames)."
 %}